dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment07.md

 The full interactive prototype can be found [here](https://www.figma.com/proto/8pJf6XjZfpIPxfYtA0DmpO/High-Fidelity?page-id=0%3A1&node-id=1%3A101&viewport=563%2C644%2C0.25&scaling=min-zoom&starting-point-node-id=1%3A101).

-## Cognative Walkthrough (Updated following in class cognative walkthrough)
+## Cognitive Walkthrough (Updated following in class cognitive walkthrough)

-The following were generalized comments & quotes made by two fellow DH110 students during an in class cognative walk through on Wednesday, November 16th.
+The following were generalized comments & quotes made by two fellow DH110 students during an in class cognitive walk through on Wednesday, November 16th.
 The comments and notes recorded using Google Forms can be found [here](https://docs.google.com/document/d/1Kxph_524VaKWZBmiZiLl0LsLY00k5Ua1Gwj5ecwKFnw/edit).

 * "Maybe hamburger menu should be accessible from all pages"